Joint modeling of wind speed and wind direction through a conditional approach: Introduction

 \section{Introduction}

 The atmospheric wind vector plays a significant role in many fields: air-quality monitoring \citep{airpolution}; wind building engineering \citep{building3, building2, building1}; wildfires \citep{wildfire}, just to name a few.
 In clean energy production, wind speed and wind direction play an important role in designing the layout of the wind farm such that the power the wind farm produces is optimal \citep{windenergy, stwf, cleanenergy}.
-Consequently, accurate modeling of the probability distribution of wind vector is critical to characterize its variation.
+Consequently, accurate modeling of the probability distribution of wind vector is critical in characterizing its variation.

-Wind vector can be represented in either the Cartesian coordinates $(u,v)$ (also known as zonal and meridional velocities) or the polar coordinates $(r, \phi)$, i.e. wind speed and wind direction.
-Transforming from the Cartesian coordinates to polar coordinates (or vice versa) is achieved using the formula: $(u,v) = (r \sin \phi, \, r \cos \phi)$ (or $(r, \phi) = (\sqrt{u^2 + v^2},\, \text{atan2}(u, v))$).
-Figure \ref{repres} depicts these two representations of the wind vector using 10-minute wind data measured at 10 meters above ground at the Cabauw Experimental Site for Atmospheric Research (CESAR) tower \citep{cesar} over the course of one year during the month of January.
+Wind vector can be represented in either the Cartesian coordinates $(u,v)$ (also known as zonal and meridional velocities) or the polar coordinates $(r, \phi)$ (also known as cylindrical variables), i.e. wind speed and wind direction.
+Transforming from the Cartesian coordinates to polar coordinates (or vice versa) is achieved using the formula: $(u,v) = (r \sin \phi, \, r \cos \phi)$ (or $(r, \phi) = (\sqrt{u^2 + v^2},\arctan\left(\frac{u}{v}\right))$; due to meteorological convention, the $\arctan$ function is often replaced by the $\text{atan}2$ function).
+Fig. \ref{repres} depicts these two representations of the wind vector using 10-minute wind data measured at 10 meters above ground at the Cabauw Experimental Site for Atmospheric Research (CESAR) tower \citep{cesar} over the course of one year during the month of January.